 A long time ago, the morals of the people in a village had become very bad, and gods were going to destroy the town.
-A Bodhisattva wanted to save the benevolent people in the village, giving them another chance to survive.
+A Bodhisattva wanted to save the benevolent people in the village, giving those who knew the difference between good and evil another chance to survive.
 So she went down to the world and turned into a beggar.
 She arrived at the village to beg from house to house, but no one was willing to give her a bite of food.

 She walked to the entrance of the village and found that an old lady was offering incense to the Buddha, so she stepped forward to beg.
 The old lady embarrassingly said: “I have this bowl of rice.
 Let me give you half of the bowl.
 I’ll leave this half for the Buddha’s offering.”
 The Bodhisattva pointed to a pair of stone lions at the village entrance and said to her: “When you see the eyes of these lions turn red, there will be a great flood.
 You should run up the mountain — remember this.”